aspnet/Benchmarks/src/BenchmarksDriver/README.md

   --querystring          Querystring to add to the requests. (e.g., "?page=1") -j|--jobs              The path or url to the jobs definition.
   --collect-trace        Collect a PerfView trace.
 Optionally set custom arguments. e.g., BufferSize=256;InMemoryCircularBuffer
+  --trace-output         Can be a file prefix (app will add *.DATE.RPS*.etl.zip) , or a specific name (end in *.etl.zip) and no DATE.RPS* will be added e.g. --trace-output c:\traces\myTrace
-  --trace-output         An optional location to download the trace file to, e.g., --trace-output c:\traces --before-shutdown      An endpoint to call before the application has shut down.
+  --before-shutdown      An endpoint to call before the application has shut down.
   -sp|--span             The time during which the client jobs are repeated, in 'HH:mm:ss' format. e.g., 48:00:00 for 2 days -t|--table             Table name of the SQL Database to store results